Howell Township, New Jersey: Public transportation

-The Monmouth Ocean Middlesex Line a proposed NJ Transit project which would connect Monmouth, Ocean and Middlesex counties to the rest of the system's rail network.
-The township would be a potential stop for the 'MOM' Line.
-As of now, Howell offers taxi services to and from the Belmar train station, the closest train station to the township.
-Other nearby train stations include Aberdeen-Matawan, Asbury Park, Hamilton, and Long Branch.
+NJ Transit's rail operations do not directly service Howell; instead, service via the North Jersey Coast Line service to New York City is available at nearby shore towns such as Spring Lake, Manasquan, Point Pleasant, Belmar, Bradley Beach, and Asbury Park.
+The Monmouth Ocean Middlesex Line (MOM) is a proposed NJ Transit project which would connect Monmouth, Ocean and Middlesex counties to the rest of the system's rail network, with the township having 1 or 2 stations depending on rail alignment.

+Air and bicycle transportation

-Monmouth Executive Airport in Wall Township supplies short-distance flights to surrounding areas and is the closest air transportation service.
-The nearest major commercial airports are Trenton-Mercer Airport, which serves several domestic destinations via Frontier Airlines and located 28 mi west (about 36 minutes drive); and Newark Airport, which serves as a major hub for United Airlines and located 40 mi north (about 56 minutes drive) from the center of Howell Township.
+Monmouth Executive Airport in neighboring Wall Township supplies short-distance flights to surrounding areas, and is the closest air transportation service to Howell.
+The nearest major commercial airports are Trenton-Mercer Airport, located 28 mi west; and Newark Liberty International Airport, which serves as a major hub for United Airlines and located 40 mi north (about 56 minutes drive) from the center of Howell Township.

-Cycleways, including the Edgar Felix Bikeway, connect to Manasquan and the beach, as well as other points of interest.
+Cycleways, including the Edgar Felix Bikeway, connect to Manasquan and the Jersey Shore, as well as other points of interest.